pcon92/Vue-Sorting-Page/README.md

 -   Had problems using the branded package in Font Awesome (from npm install, unable to find github logo) so imported into index.html instead
 -   Styled in the same color scheme as Vue
 -   Added first mobile responsive CSS adjustments
+-   Add ability to remove card from card itself and to scroll to new card on create

+Bugs:

+-   After removing one card on mobile the next card is 'hovered' over

 ---